• Free shipping on all orders

 4. Spay or Neuter

-Sometimes, the only way to stop the horny hormones from rushing is to put a stop to them.
-So, if your boy or gal hasn’t been neutered or spayed yet, it’s time to discuss it with your vet.
+Sometimes, the only way to stop the hormones from rushing is to put a stop to them.
+So, if your dog hasn’t been neutered or spayed yet, it’s time to discuss it with your vet.
 Research has shown that neutering and spaying can reduce sexual behaviors, sometimes up to 70%.
-So, unless you are planning to breed your pooch, there is no real reason to keep them intact.
+So, unless you plan to breed your pup, there is no real reason to keep them intact.

-Thankfully, spaying and neutering have a multitude of other benefits too, such as a reduction in the risk of serious health concerns and preventing the birth of unwanted pups, to name a couple.
+Thankfully, spaying and neutering have several other benefits, such as reducing the risk of serious health concerns and preventing the birth of unwanted pups.

 5. Time-Out Time